solo-io/supergloo/docs/content/getting_started/enterprise.md

 ### Deregister clusters

-To deregister a cluster, you must uninstall the `enterprise-agent` running on the remote cluster as well as the corresponding KubernetesCluster resource on the mangement cluster.
+To deregister a cluster, you must uninstall the `enterprise-agent` running on the remote cluster as well as the corresponding KubernetesCluster resource on the management cluster.
 Like cluster registration, meshctl can handle this for you.

 To deregister cluster 1, run: